Skip to content

 • more control

-• It can be used for racing, freestyle, waves or cruising.
+• can be used for racing, freestyle, waves or cruising.

-• a slightly greater mast weight as well as its price
+• a slightly heavier mast weight and higher price

 In summary

-Conversely, if absolute performance isn't your goal, the 16mm 60% high modulus carbon mast will do the job perfectly.
-It will provide stiffness, strength, and durability with slightly less glide and speed compared to the 14mm Elite carbon mast.
+If, conversely, absolute performance is not your goal, the 16mm carbon mast with 60% high modulus will do just fine.
+It will provide stiffness, solidity, and durability with a little less glide and speed compared to the 14mm Elite carbon mast.

-The 14mm carbon mast is ideal for experienced riders seeking maximum performance and speed , control, and maneuverability .
-More specifically, the 14mm carbon mast is suitable for all foiling disciplines, but it particularly excels in surfing, jumping, pumping, wing foiling, and downwind riding, where glide and strength are paramount .
-Made from 100% high-modulus M40J carbon, it offers greater rigidity than the 16mm mast, both in bending and torsion.
-Therefore, it is recommended for freestyle, freesurfing, pumping, racing, and freeriding.
+The 14mm carbon mast is ideal for experienced riders who are looking for maximum performance and speed, control, and maneuverability.
+More specifically, the 14mm carbon mast is suitable for all foil disciplines, but it particularly stands out in surfing, jumping, pumping, winging, and downwinding where glide and solidity are the most important elements.
+It is made with 100% high modulus M40J carbon.
+It therefore offers greater rigidity than the 16mm, both in flex and torsion.
+It is therefore recommended for freestyle, freesurf, pumping, racing, and freeride.

-It's ideal for riders seeking versatility and ease of use .
-The 16mm carbon mast is constructed with 60% high-modulus M40J and is therefore suitable for freeride, freesurf, surffoil, pumping, SUP foiling, and more.
-You'll feel a significant difference compared to the aluminum S-foil in terms of glide, takeoff, and precision, all at a more affordable price.
-In comparison, you'll experience 15% less drag compared to the aluminum S-foil.
+It is ideal for riders looking for versatility and ease of use.
+The 16mm carbon mast is constructed with 60% high modulus M40J and is therefore suitable for freeride, freesurf, surffoil, pumping, supfoil...
+You will feel a clear difference compared to the S-foil Alu, in terms of glide, take-off and precision, at a more affordable price.
+In comparison, you will gain 15% less drag than with the S-foil Alu.

-In summary, both SROKA carbon masts are high-quality products that guarantee a new wingfoil experience.
-The choice between the 14mm and 16mm masts depends on your style and preferences .
+In summary, SROKA's two carbon masts are quality products that guarantee you a new wingfoil experience.
+The choice between the 14mm and 16mm depends on your style and your preferences.

-Whatever your choice, you will not be disappointed by the sensations your SROKA carbon mast will provide.
+Whatever your choice, you won't be disappointed by the sensations your SROKA carbon mast will provide.

 How to choose your fuselage?

-Aluminum Fuselage: Enjoy Carbon Glide at an Affordable Price
+Aluminum Fuselage: Enjoy Carbon Glide at a Low Price

-"Do you dream of gliding on carbon masts but have a limited budget?
-Opt for our strong and reliable aluminum fuselage.
-It's the ideal choice for discovering carbon foils without breaking the bank."
+"Are you dreaming of carbon mast glide but have a limited budget?
+Opt for our sturdy and reliable aluminum fuselage.
+It's the ideal choice to discover carbon foils without breaking the bank.

-Our aluminum fuselage is versatile: it's compatible with our carbon masts and all our SROKA fins and stabilizers.
-It has the same shape as the Elite Carbon fuselage and even offers better glide than the aluminum fuselage in the S-foil range, thanks to a 10% reduction in drag at the mast/fuselage junction.
-It's suitable for all skill levels.
+Our aluminum fuselage is versatile: it adapts to our carbon masts and all our SROKA wings and stabilizers.
+It has the same shape as the Elite Carbon fuselage and even offers better glide than the S-foil aluminum fuselage, thanks to a 10% reduction in drag at the mast/fuselage junction.
+It is suitable for all skill levels.

 In short, the aluminum fuselage allows you to: